Sequential Bayesian Neural Subnetwork Ensembles: Ensemble Analysis

-When given two models have the same predictions for all the test data, then both disagreement and KL divergence are zero.
+When two models produce identical predictions for all the test data, then both disagreement and KL divergence are zero.

-We report the results of the diversity analysis of the base learners that make up our sequential ensembles in Table~\ref{Table:diversity_analysis} and compare them with the DST and EDST ensembles.
-We observe that for simpler CIFAR10 case, our sequential perturbation strategy helps in generating diverse base learners compared to EDST ensemble.
-Specifically, the \texttt{SeBayS-No Freeze} ensembles have significantly high prediction disagreement and KL divergence among all the methods, especially surpassing DST ensembles which involve multiple parallel runs.
-In a more complex setup of CIFAR100, we observe that \texttt{SeBayS-No Freeze} ensemble has the highest diversity metrics among single-pass ensemble learners.
-This highlights the importance of dynamic sparsity learning during each exploitation phase.
+We report the results of the diversity analysis of the base learners that make up {\tt SeBayS} and {\tt BayS} ensembles ($M=3, S=0.8$) in Table~\ref{table:diversity_analysis} and compare them with the other sparse ensemble methods.
+We observe that {\tt BayS} ensemble achieves diversity that surpasses all the methods except in CIFAR-10 case it is comparable to dense BNN ensemble and PF ensemble on KL metric.
+Our single pass {\tt SeBayS} ensemble achieves diversity metrics which surpass the single pass EDST ensemble, multiple pass LTR, and Static ensembles, and are comparable with other single and multiple pass methods.
+This highlights the importance of dynamic sparsity learning during each exploitation phase to collect diverse set of Bayesian subnetworks in our ensembling approach.

-\textbf{Training Trajectory.} We use t-SNE \cite{TSNE-Paper} to visualize the training trajectories of the base learners obtained using our sequential ensembling strategy in functional space.
-In the ResNet32-CIFAR10 experiment, we periodically save the checkpoints during each exploitation training phase and collect the predictions on the test dataset at each checkpoint.
-After training, we use t-SNE plots to project the collected predictions into the 2D space.
-In Figure~\ref{fig:t-SNE}, the local optima reached by individual base learners using sequential ensembling in all three models is fairly different.
-The distance between the optima can be explained by the fact that the perturbed variational parameters in each exploitation phase try to reach nearby local optima.
+\textbf{Training Trajectory.} We use t-SNE \cite{TSNE-Paper} to visualize the training trajectories of the sparse base learners generated by our sequential ensembling strategy in the functional space.
+In our WideResNet28-10 on CIFAR-10/100 experiments, we periodically save checkpoints for each subnetwork following the exploration phase and collect predictions on the test dataset at these checkpoints.
+After training, we use t-SNE to project these predictions into 2D space.
+As shown in Figure~\ref{fig:t-SNE}, the local optima achieved by the individual base learners in the {\tt BayS} ensemble are distinctly different, reflecting the high diversity of the ensemble.
+In contrast, the base learners in the {\tt SeBayS} ensemble converge to relatively closer local optima.